 Top Tips: Improving patient compliance via Packaging and Labelling

-In regards to enhancing patient compliance, many have noted that behavioral changes are needed not only within patients but the doctors and pharmacists also.
-One area of recent focus has been combatting the pre-emptive or cautionary admission of antibiotics to patients which is understood to lead to their ineffectiveness in the long term.
+To enhance patient compliance, many have noted that behavioral changes are necessary, not only regarding patients but doctors and pharmacists.
+One area of recent focus has been combatting the pre-emptive or cautionary admission of antibiotics.

 After consulting the expertise of packaging specialist Karel van der Waarde Pharma IQ presents its top tips to reducing patient pharmaceutical misuse via packaging and labelling.